Retiree engagement

 Medicare myths

-Myth: If I sign up for a Medicare Advantage plan through the PEBB Program and I want to go back to Original Medicare, I will be subject to pre-existing conditions or underwriting limits.
+Myth: If I sign up for a Medicare Advantage plan through the PEBB Program and I want to go back to pick a different plan, I will be subject to pre-existing conditions or underwriting limits.

 Fact: If you are enrolled in the PEBB Program, you can switch from any Medicare plan (Original Medicare, Medicare Advantage Prescription Drug, or Medicare Supplement) to any other PEBB Medicare plan for which you are eligible.